 The best cheap cell phone plans can save you from spending your money on cellular data you don't need.
 These days, the major carriers are pushing unlimited data plans.
 While that's a good fit for some people — and we can help you find the best unlimited data plan if that's what you prefer — not everyone needs that much data.
 And they certainly don't need all that data.
-So why not get a plan where you're just paying for the data you're using.
+So why not get a plan where you're just paying for the data you're using?

 Fortunately, there's life beyond unlimited data for your monthly smartphone service.
 A number of carriers — some you've heard of, some you haven't — offer smaller pools of data for less money.
 And while you may have to make some trade-offs on service, in many cases, the best cheap cell phone plans can deliver just what you need for your monthly coverage for a much lower price than what you're probably paying now.

 We've looked at carriers big and small as part of our search for the best cell phone plans overall.
 Along the way, we've spotted a number of deals that can deliver just enough data while keeping your monthly bill under $40.
 Some are even happy to give you unlimited data for that low rate.

 With the iPhone 12 now available and the Galaxy S21 arriving later this month, you might be looking for a new cell phone plan, especially one that helps you save money.
 Here's a closer look at the best cheap cell phone plans that are out there right now.

 What are the best cheap cell phone plans?

 For a long time, we've thought that Metro by T-Mobile — the renamed MetroPCS service — is the best of the bunch when it comes to offering the best cheap cell phone plans.
 Metro uses a far-reaching network with fast LTE speeds, while also offering attractively priced data plans that start at $30 for 2GB.